 Community Solar

-Community solar, also known as shared solar or solar gardens, is a distributed solar energy deployment model that allows customers to buy or lease part of a larger, off-site shared solar photovoltaic (PV) system.
+Community solar is a solar energy deployment model that allows customers to buy or lease part of a larger shared solar photovoltaic (PV) system.

-Community solar arrangements allow customers to enjoy advantages of solar energy without having to install their own solar energy system.
+Community solar arrangements allow customers to enjoy advantages of solar energy without having to install their own solar energy systems.
 Community solar projects provide an alternative to rooftop PV systems for customers who:

 Market Status

-• Community solar projects are located in 39 states, plus Washington, D.C.
+- Community solar projects are located in 44 states, plus the District of Columbia.

-• 22 states, plus Washington, D.C., have policies that support community solar.
+- 23 states, plus the District of Columbia, have policies that support community solar.

-• Community solar projects represent more than 3,200 megawatts alternating-current (MW-AC) of total installed capacity.
+- Community solar projects represent more than 7,300 MW-AC of total installed capacity.

-Other clean energy policies interact with community solar, and depending on their design, some projects may have to comply with U.S. Security and Exchange Commission regulations.
+Other clean energy policies interact with community solar; depending on their design, some projects may have to comply with U.S. Security and Exchange Commission regulations.

 Net metering is a commonly used mechanism that credits distributed generation owners for the power that their systems contribute to the grid.
 Community solar participants can be credited through net metering or alternative arrangements such as value of solar tariffs; group billing; or joint ownership.
 Eligibility depends on utility and state-level requirements.